Education in Oman

 Education in Oman is provided free of charge up to end of secondary education, though attendance is not mandatory at any level.
 In 1970 there were only three formal schools with 900 students in the whole state.
-Oman's national educational program expanded rapidly during the 1970s and the 1980s, with the Kingdom of Saudi Arabia sending teachers on its own expense during that time period.
+Oman's national educational programme expanded rapidly during the 1970s and the 1980s, with the Kingdom of Saudi Arabia sending teachers on its own expense during that time period.
 In 2006–2007 about 560,000 students attended 1053 public schools.
 The number of students in private schools is about 65,000.
 There are also extensive programmes to combat adult illiteracy.
 Sultan Qaboos University, the only national university near Muscat, was founded in 1986, and in 2006 it had 13,500 students.
 The Human Development Report found the literacy rate to be 93.0% in adults, up from 54.7% in 1990.
 For the same period, the youth literacy rate increased from 85.6 to 97.3%.
 Public expenditure on education was reported to be 4.6% of GDP and 26.1% of total government spending.

 Pre-school education

 Pre school education is provided to children less than 10 years old.
 It is offered by the private sector and some public organisations.
 Supervision is the responsibility of the Ministry of Education and the Ministry of Social Affairs.
 Nursery enrolment is very limited and estimated to be only 1%.
 Kindergarten is available mostly in large cities and enrolment is estimated to be 15%.

 Attendance usually extends from 8:00 a.m. to 12:30 pm, the teacher being free to organise this period as they deem appropriate between school learning and artistic and leisure activities.

-The Ministry of Education is in the process of finalising the advanced curriculum for the kindergarten level, based on self-learning as a method and centered on the Omani child and on his/her environment, cultural heritage and civilisation.
+The Ministry of Education is in the process of finalising the advanced curriculum for the kindergarten level, based on self-learning as a method and centred on the Omani child and on his/her environment, cultural heritage and civilisation.